open-middle-platform/django-jpa/README.md

 # django-jpa

-django model convert to spring jpa
+An easy-to-use django model to spring jpa tool

+# install